-“Usually, I take my Complete Album Set from nPhoto because that has the digital files, the album, and the box all right there.”
-Dorie explains.
-“So that’s a no brainer.
+“Usually, I take my Complete Album Set from nPhoto because that has the digital files, the album, and the box all right there,” Dorie explains.
+“So that’s a no-brainer.
 I show that to almost everyone.

 “Then, if they talked about wall art, I take a sample of a canvas or a sample of a metal wall art depending on what their aesthetic is – which I would have found out in the consultation.”

-We see the importance of holding a practical consultation as early as possible in the process start to pay off.
+We see the importance of holding a practical consultation as early as possible in the process starting to pay off.
 Much of what you decide to show off to your clients will depend on what info you gather in that early consultation and react accordingly.

 Dorie even elaborates on the idea of wall décor stating that usually she will bring acrylic wall pieces to those with more modern home décor but stick to canvases for those with a more traditional taste.
-This, again, found out in the early consultative process.
+This, again, was found out in the early consultative process.